 Later that year, when he came to his retreat center in Colorado, I began studying with Tenzin Wangyal and have been studying with him ever since.

 In the latest phase of my journey, I recently became a Certified Mindfulness Meditation Teacher under the guidance of my personal mentor, Sean Fargo.

-Kimberly has a B.A. in Psychology from the University of Maine and an M.A. in Religious Studies from Naropa University.
-She has been practicing mindfulness/awareness meditation since 1996.
+Kimberly is a <em>Certified Mindfulness Meditation Teacher</em> with a B.A. in Psychology from the University of Maine and an M.A. in Religious Studies from Naropa University.